AzonInc/Doorman/README.md

 - **b** is usually GND
 - **P** is the +24V line in 3-wire mode or just the apartment bell button in 2-wire mode

+**It doesn't matter if you connect a to a and b to b.
+Doorman has an integrated bridge rectifier to fix that for you.**

 ### Steps:
 #### 2-Wire Mode